fxamacker/cbor/README.md

 This library is designed to be:

 * __Easy__ – API is like `encoding/json` plus `keyasint` and `toarray` struct tags.
-* __Small and self-contained__ – no external dependencies and no code gen.  Programs in cisco/senml are 4 MB smaller by switching to this library.
+* __Small__ – Programs in cisco/senml are 4 MB smaller by switching to this library.
 In extreme cases programs can be smaller by 9+ MB.
+No code gen and the only imported pkg is [cbor-go/float16](https://github.com/cbor-go/float16) which is maintained by the same team.
 See [comparisons](#comparisons).
 * __Safe and reliable__ – no `unsafe` pkg, coverage >95%, coverage-guided fuzzing, and data validation to avoid crashes on malformed or malicious data.
 See [comparisons](#comparisons).

 Competing factors are balanced: